Melobase Desktop 1.5 User Guide

 In order to transpose the notes being submitted by either your MIDI or computer keyboard, click on the UP or DOWN arrow.
 The value will either increase or decrease in steps of 12 semitones.

 The level can also be set using the respective slider.
-The maximum output level is 0 dB (no attenuation), and the minimum output level is -18 dB (maximum attenuation).
+The maximum output level is 0 dB (no attenuation), and the minimum output level is minus infinity dB (no sound).

 6.2.
 Split Controls